 If I’m understanding him correctly, he wants to include in the definition of science fiction stories that show an uneven distribution of advancement, which could cover a wide range of stories and sub-genres.
 The Hunger Games is an example of dystopian, uneven society, as is 1984, in which the proles do not live the same ordered, “advanced” life that members of the Party do.
 Of course, there are many more examples as well.

 I’ve written before about how science fiction serves us the familiar in strange and unfamiliar ways, acting as a mirror and a lens.
-And in the first chapter of A Literary History, we learn that science fiction helped writers and readers make sense of all the new technological changes and the fast pace at which life and advancement seemed to be moving.
+And in the first chapter of A Literary History, we learn that science fiction helped writers and readers make sense of all the new technological changes and the fast pace at which life and advancement seemed to be moving in the 19th century.
 In many ways, sci-fi helps us make sense of the world around us, and that doesn’t necessarily mean that the storyworld offered must be technologically saturated.
 The show Black Mirror does a good job of this.

 In any case, the central characteristic of science fiction is certainly some sort of speculative concept, which I’ll write about in later posts.
 For now, I just wanted to dive in to Luckhurst’s definition a bit.